Open back headphones are designed to deliver an immersive listening experience by reducing the level of isolation

 Best Open-Back Headphones

 The Sennheiser HD 800S are the best open back headphones we've tested.
 They are specifically designed to deliver a comfortable and accurate listening experience.
 If you consider yourself a critical listener or an audiophile who refuses to compromise on sound quality, then the HD 800S will not disappoint.
 They’re sturdy, comfortable headphones that deliver a well-balanced frequency response and a large and spacious soundstage.

 Best Mid-Range Open-Back Headphones

 Best Budget Open-Back Headphones

-The Philips SHP 9500 are a great budget option for critical listening we've tested so far.
+The Philips SHP 9500 are the best budget headphones for critical listening we've tested so far.
 They’re not made from the fanciest or sturdiest of materials, but they feel durable enough that you would not worry if you dropped them by accident.
 They’re comfortable, have an excellent soundstage and are the best critical headphones under 100$ that we’ve reviewed so far.